STETRA Lighting

 Determine the Required Illumination Level

-• General lighting: For most residential and commercial areas, a lighting level of 20-50 lux (2-5 foot-candles) is suitable.
+• General lighting: A lighting level of 20-50 lux (2-5 foot-candles) is suitable for most residential and commercial areas.

 • Specialized areas: Spaces with specific requirements, such as art galleries or surgical rooms, may need even higher illumination levels.